CptWesley/NewWorldMinimap/ts/README.md

 When you run run ```npm run build``` in your terminal, an .opk is created in releases/ directory

 ## Changing the version number quickly
 We have included a webpack plugin that can change the .opk version quickly with just a command line argument.
-Simlpy add ```--env setVersion=1.0.1``` to your build command.
+Simply add ```--env setVersion=1.0.1``` to your build command.
 Example:
 ```
 npm run build --env setVersion=1.0.1